data-8/textbook/_chapters/13/2/Bootstrap.md

 Somehow, we have to get another random sample without sampling from the population.

 ### The Bootstrap: Resampling from the Sample
 What we do have is a large random sample from the population.
-As we know, a large random sample is likely to resemeble the population from which it is drawn.
+As we know, a large random sample is likely to resemble the population from which it is drawn.
 This observation allows data scientists to *lift themselves up by their own bootstraps*: the sampling procedure can be replicated by *sampling from the sample*.

 Here are the steps of *the bootstrap method* for generating another random sample that resembles the population: